tenfoldpath/tenfoldpath.com/README.md

-# My Personal Website
+# The Tenfold Path

-This repo contains the source for: [dan.brubkerhorst.com](http://dan.brubakerhorst.com)
+This repo contains the source for: [tenfoldpath.com](http://tenfoldpath.com)

 The text in this repo follows the "one sentence per line rule".
 I find this helpful for two reasons: